ietf-wg-cellar/matroska-specification/notes.md

 ## Timestamp Ticks

-All timestamp values in Matroska are expressed in multiples of a tick, stored as integers.
+All timestamp values in Matroska are expressed in multiples of a tick.
+They are usually stored as integers.
 There are three types of ticks possible:

 ### Matroska Ticks